acorn-io/runtime/docs/docs/37-Get Started/03-Multiple Containers.md

 In the last example we added the `env` struct to the `mariadb` container to set some variables needed for the container to start, a full list can be found on the image's Dockerhub page.
 The `env` struct is a set of key value pairs that will be passed into the container.

-The example above is setting passwords as hard coded plain text strings, which isn't typically what is needed for an application.
-Here we can create a closed loop system of auto-generated secrets that no person needs to know ahead of time.
+The example above is setting passwords as hard coded plain text strings, which isn't typically desired.
+Here we can create a closed loop system of auto-generated secrets that no person or system needs to know ahead of time.

 Edit the Acornfile to add some secrets for the password.